How to Visit Romanian Villages and more Great Travel Photos

 By |

-Driving in search of the Gypsy village we went by Rasnov Fortress.
-The Fortress on A Hilltop built to defend against the Ottoman invasion.
+is no longer uunder the living quatersWhile driving in search of Romi village, we passed by Rasnov Fortress.
+The Fortress on A Hilltop was built to defend against the Ottoman invasion.
 It didn’t hold off the Turks.
 The Ottomans conquered Romania in 1415.

-Who can Help You Visit Romanian Gypsy Villages
+Who can Help You Visit Romanian Romi Villages?

 We drove through the mountains.
-The natural beauty of Transylvania, Romania is the thing to see.
+The natural beauty of Transylvania, Romania, is something to see.
 I love to hike in the hills — it is breathtakingly beautiful in this region.
 It’s a rural country with picturesque landscapes.
-Romania is perfect for hiking, and it feels safe to me, but the gypsies can be known for making a trip unsafe, so take care.
-We drove the past, then stopped for a quick visit to a gypsy village, with culture, language, and customs all its own.
-I think that some gypsies don’t speak Romanian at all — they talk their language.
+Romania is perfect for hiking, and it feels safe to me, but don’t be silly, keep safe, so take care.
+We drove past, then stopped for a quick visit to a village with its own culture, language, and customs.
+I think that some of the villagers didn’t speak Romanian at all — they speak their own language.

 The village looks picturesque, but upon looking closer, we saw the buildings were worn and in need of repairs.

 I was across the road and up a bit from the houses, not intruding into their space.
-The domestic animals stored in the homes, The horses are in a field across the street.
+Domestic animals live in homes.
+The horses are in a field across the street.
 As I took photos, some of the young men came out to see what we were doing.

 Just Talk